 In a nutshell

-Is Traveling in Mexico Safe?
+Is Vacation in Mexico Dangerous?

-Which places in Mexico are the most dangerous?
+Which Places in Mexico Are the Most Dangerous?

 The most dangerous cities in Mexico